sanjithkumar017/react-components-bundle/README.md

 ## FAQs

-1) I am getting "" error.
+1) I am getting "multiple instances of React" error.
 What to do?

     You can fix this error by adding the following config in your `webpack.config.js` file